jcraigk/storykey/README.md

 The lexicon was selected using the following criteria:

 1. Anthropomorphism.
 All parts of speech - adjective, noun, and verb - must fit logically when composed into phrases.
 To accommodate, entries were selected based on how closely they could produce a mental image of commonly known anthropomorphic entities interacting with one another.
+To produce enough verbs, compound actions such as "eat breakfast" were also used.
  - Adjectives: personal physical qualities, moods, colors, textures
  - Nouns: famous people/characters, professions, animals
- - Verbs: physical actions with subject/object, favoring transitive
+ - Verbs: physical actions connecting subject/object, favoring transitive
-2. Visual content.
-Words should be concrete vs abstract and convey vivid mental imagery.
+2. Visualization.
+Entries should be concrete vs abstract and convey vivid mental imagery.
-3. Cultural acceptability (reject sexually suggestive and overtly violent words).
+3. Cultural acceptability.
+Reject sexually suggestive and other controversial imagery.
+4. Eliminate similar base words across parts of speech.
-4. Balancing brevity and clarity.
+5. Balance brevity with clarity.

 ### Graphical Visualization

-When machine learning becomes less expensive, StoryKey stories may be converted to graphical panels similar to the [DALL-E Project](https://openai.com/blog/dall-e/).
-This will likely aid in the memorization process for some users.
+When AI becomes more common, StoryKey stories may be converted to graphical panels similar to the [DALL-E Project](https://openai.com/blog/dall-e/).
+This will likely aid in the memorization process for many users.

 ## Installation